RottabMahmoud/crealytics/README.md

 What the Application does.

 - A web page that Parsed and loaded all the items from the provided product feed file (products.csv) into a List, containing Serial Number, title, thumbail img, price, and an after sale price, that is paginated 100 item per page.
-- Every Item in the list is Expandable upon selection to show the rest of the Images.
+- Every Item in the list is expandable upon selection to show the rest of the Images of the selected Item.
 - The web page containes a Search Input Field at the top, which dynamically updates our list upon every key press, and have an Autocomplete Feature as well.

 The Technologies I've used.